tch1001/tch1001.github.io/_posts/2024-01-07-renormalization.md

 From here onwards, the resources are more detailed and less conceptual.
 They are good if you already know the conceptual idea and want to apply it to real calculations.

 # Lewis Ryder QFT
-Lewis Ryder's textbook [Quantum Field Theory](https://www.amazon.com/Quantum-Field-Theory-Lewis-Ryder/dp/0521478146) writes about renormalization of gauge theories in  Chapter 9.
+Lewis Ryder's textbook [Quantum Field Theory](https://www.amazon.com/Quantum-Field-Theory-Lewis-Ryder/dp/0521478146) writes mostly about renormalization of gauge theories in Chapter 9.
 This is good if you already have a decent conceptual understanding of renormalization and want to see how it works in phenomenology.

 # Ricardo D. Matheus Lectures
 [QFT2](https://www.youtube.com/playlist?list=PL5-Gs_CjccK51MURXy4_Fgy9ihSul3-h5) from IFT UNESP (Sao Paulo) is a great series if you want to dive into QED and QCD calculations in gory detail.
 I especially like his [Kallen-Lehmann Lecture](https://www.youtube.com/watch?v=hiROq3bAr2g&list=PL5-Gs_CjccK51MURXy4_Fgy9ihSul3-h5&index=2) and his [LSZ Lecture](https://www.youtube.com/watch?v=tWezNBXXZfk&list=PL5-Gs_CjccK51MURXy4_Fgy9ihSul3-h5&index=4).